-The Scrum framework requires three roles; product owner, scrum master and development team – but who attends what event in scrum?
+The Scrum framework describes three accountabilities; product owner, scrum master and developers – but who attends what event in scrum?
 Detailed below are the four events: sprint planning, daily scrum, sprint review and retrospective.

-As the key inspect and adapt ceremony for the Scrum teams process, all members of the team are required to attend the retrospective; the development team, the scrum master and the product owner.
+As the inspect and adapt event for the Scrum teams process, all members of the scrum team are required to attend the retrospective; the developers, the scrum master and the product owner.
 Having all members of the team present promotes whole-team accountability, transparency and trust.
-Likewise, it is considered dysfunctional to have anybody outside of the Scrum team regularly attend the retrospective as this could jeopardise the ability of the team to create the safe environment required to allow open, trusting communication.
+Likewise, it is considered dysfunctional to have anybody outside of the Scrum team attend the retrospective as this could jeopardise the ability of the team to create the safe environment required to allow open, trusting communication.

 - Sign up for free training with our FAQs LIVE

 - To download the factsheets on this page and see our other factsheets, check out our factsheets page